gahlotyash2000/Weather-app-yash-gahlot-LU/README.md

 **6. ACKOWLEDGEMENT**

-I want to thank Dr.Trevor Tomesh, As he provided me with in-depth knowledge about Android programming, how to build a mobile app and various important fatcs and uses of android studio.
+I want to thank Dr.Trevor Tomesh, As he provided me with in-depth knowledge about Android programming, how to build a mobile app and various important facts and uses of android studio.

 It is with immense gratitude that I acknowledge the support and help of my Professor.
-I express my heartfull indebtness to my professor
+I am greatful to my professor
 Dr. Trevor Tomesh of Lakehead University(Thunder Bay) for his excellent inspiration in completion of this project and throughout the course.